aclarke211/dev-guides/databases/mongodb.md

 ```shell
 db.dbName.find({ "title": { $regex: /^The .*/ } })
 ```
 <sup>*Will return all documents where the first word in the 'title' field is 'The'.
-The regex means match the start of the string wth 'The' followed by any character, any number of times.*</sup>
+The regex means match the start of the string wth 'The ' followed by any character, any number of times.*</sup>